phpbb/documentation/development/extensions/tutorial_notifications.rst

     ``$php_ext`` | :class:`string` php File extension
     ``$user_notifications_table`` | :class:`string` User notifications table

-Additional services
+Additional Services
 -------------------
-As mentioned earlier in `Registering as a Symfony service`_, we want to use two additional services.
+As mentioned earlier in `Registering as a Symfony Service`_, we want to use two additional services.
 And because we are using the ``calls`` construct, rather than overriding the parent's ``__construct()``, we have to define the functions that are being called.
 You can use this construct for any registered Symfony service that you may need to inject.